TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Exploration

-An attack involves optimizing both the trigger pattern and the trojan model.
+{RQ$_7$:\,{\em How to optimize the trigger pattern?}} -- An attack involves optimizing both the trigger pattern and the trojan model.
 The existing attacks use 3 typical strategies: \mcounter{i} Pre-defined trigger -- it fixes the trigger pattern and only optimizes the trojan model. \mcounter{ii} Partially optimized trigger -- it optimizes the trigger pattern in a pre-processing stage and optimizes the trojan model. \mcounter{iii} Trigger-model co-optimization -- it optimizes the trigger pattern and the trojan model jointly during training.
 Here, we implement 3 variants of \bn that use these optimization strategies, respectively.
 Figure\mref{fig:optim_term} compares their \asr under varying trigger transparency.
 Observe that the trigger-optimization strategy has a significant impact on \asr, especially under high transparency.
-For instance, if $\alpha$\,=\,0.9, the co-optimization strategy improves \asr by over 60\% from the non-optimization strategy.
+For instance, if $\alpha$\,=\,0.9, the co-optimization strategy improves \asr by over 60\% from the non-optimization strategy. \begin{mtbox}{ Remark\,14} {\em Optimizing the trigger pattern and the trojan model jointly leads to more effective attacks.} \end{mtbox}